paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Details of

 An important and useful feature of this approach should be noted: If the Hamiltonian $H$ under consideration induces a symmetry $S$ of the system ($\comm{H}{S} = 0$) and the state $\psi$ that is being evolved lies fully within one symmetry sector ($S\ket{\psi} = \lambda \ket{\psi}$ where $\lambda$ is some number), then the neighbor-states approach described here will automatically respect that symmetry and never include basis states belonging to a different symmetry sector.
 For example, the effective Hilbert spaces constructed for a state with a definite particle number that is evolving under a particle-number-conserving Hamiltonian will automatically be restricted to the appropriate particle-number subspace.
 This behavior can potentially greatly increase numerical efficiency without any further user input.
 Such behavior may also be realized, for example, in MPS methods, but requires additional effort to be invested in symmetrization~\cite{Singh2010PRA,Paeckel2017SciPost,Rams2025SciPost}.

-Furthermore, we point out that the time-evolution operator inside $\mathcal{H}_\text{eff}$ (see App.~\ref{app:propagator}) is typically expanded to a much higher degree than the maximal neighbor order $m$ with which $\mathcal{H}_\text{eff}$ is constructed: This allows for virtually unitary and exact time evolution \emph{within the restricted subspace}.
-Since the evaluation of the time evolution operator as described in App.~\ref{app:propagator} is very efficient in both computational time and memory, there is little reason not to continue series until the single-timestep evolution is fully converged.
-It should also be noted that, though an $m$-th-order neighboring subspace guarantees that all neighboring states up to order $m$ are \emph{included}, it does \emph{not necessarily exclude} all neighbors of order $m+1$ and higher, as a typical delocalized state will already contain many of its own neighboring basis states.
+Furthermore, we point out that the series-based time-evolution operator $U(\delta t)$ inside $\mathcal{H}^{(m)}_\text{eff}$ is typically expanded to a much higher degree than the maximal neighbor order $m$ (see App.~\ref{app:propagator}): This allows for virtually unitary and exact time evolution \emph{within the restricted subspace}.
+Since the evaluation of the time evolution operator as described in App.~\ref{app:propagator} is very efficient in both computational time and memory, it is expedient to continue the series expansion of $U(\delta t)$ until the single-timestep evolution is fully converged.
+It is important to note that such a high-order expansion within $\mathcal{H}_\text{eff}^{(m)}$ (where $m$ is much smaller than the order of the expansion) is \emph{not} equivalent to an $m$-th order expansion of the Taylor series, which would quickly become non-unitary and provide unreliable results beyond a short initial time frame (demonstrated in App.~\ref{app:Taylor}).
+We also point out that, though an $m$-th-order neighboring subspace guarantees that all neighboring states up to order $m$ are \emph{included}, it does \emph{not necessarily exclude} all neighbors of order $m+1$ and higher, as the set of basis states comprising a typical state will already contain many of its own neighboring basis states (i.e., the support of a typical state already contains many trivial neighbor states).